wvmitchell/mastery_project/README.md

 The current state of the application is entirely research based and is in no way ready for commercial application.

-##Dependencies
+##Potential Dependencies
-DataSift Streaming API
+- DataSift Streaming API
-ruby linefit gem
+- ruby linefit gem
+- ruby statsample gem